Chinese New Year (CNY) Ang Bao Rates 2021: How Much Should You Put In The Red Packets?

 Finally, You should still check with the elderly if they agree with you giving out Ang Baos if you are single.
 The older and more conservative generation might not be agreeable to this new way of celebrating Chinese New Year.

 As Chinese New Year draws nearer, don’t forget to start preparing early.
-Get your shiny new notes exchanged in time, shop for your CNY outfit early and start the festivities going!
+Get your shiny new notes exchanged in time, deliver your CNY hampers early and start the festivities going!
 Don’t forget to install the ShopBack Browser Button so you can save more money for the Ang Baos you need to give!

 - Yu Sheng in Singapore: Origins of this CNY Dish (and Where to Get It)

 - CNY 101: Superstitions and Unusual Traditions For a Prosperous Year

 - Huat is your Lucky Colour?
 CNY Outfit Ideas for under S$50!

 This article was originally published on 11 Jan 2018 and last updated on 19 Jan 2021.